amigavision/AmigaVision/cd32/ReadMe.txt

 * **Disposable Hero** — Surprisingly good shoot'em-up.
 * **Naughty Ones** — Late-stage platformer made by one of the most influential Amiga demo groups.
 * **Speedball 2** — Does not have the iconic music of the original Amiga version, but new voice-over and great ambient soundscapes makes this a great 2-player experience.
 * **Super Skidmarks** — Great overhead racer.
 If you loved RC Pro-AM on Nintendo, you will love this.
 Supports 4 players at once, because you can easily get 3 of your closest friends together for a retro game night, right?
+Right?
-* **Superfrog** — Every system needs a mascot platformer, right?
+* **Superfrog** — Every system needs a mascot platformer?
 This game is arguably the one for Amiga.
 Ignore Zool, play this instead.

 ## Fun Facts